SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 To elaborate, interaction context partitions can be a proper subset of any relationship context partition.
 A given relationship context partition may have multiple interaction contexts (i.e., multiple conversations).
 Therefore if the relationship context is private then any of its interactions contexts are also private (QED).

 In order to show a practical example we define some new syntax.
-Let *iAB* denote aome pair-wise end-wise interaction context between controllers *A* and *B*.
+Let *iAB* denote some pair-wise end-wise interaction context between controllers *A* and *B*.
 We index specific interactions with a subscript and denote the associated interaction context identifiers as follows:  *i<sup>0</sup>AB*, *i<sup>1</sup>AB*, *i<sup>2</sup>AB*.
-We assume that these identifiers are SAIDs or ISAIDs.
-An important nuance is that the actual interaction identifiers (ISAIDs) come in two forms.
+We assume that these identifiers are SAIDs or iSAIDs.
+An important nuance is that the actual interaction identifiers (iSAIDs) come in two forms.
 The simplest is to repeat the same identifier in each and every message in the interaction.
 The second is to chain identifiers where any given identifier only appears in two messages.
-The message that the ISAID is the SAID of, and the next subsequent message where the ISAID is a reference to the previous message.
-The sequence of chained SAIDs forms a chaining set that constitutes the ISAID of the interaction.
+The message that the iSAID is the SAID of, and the next subsequent message where the iSAID is a reference to the previous message.
+The sequence of chained SAIDs forms a chaining set that constitutes the iSAID of the interaction.
 For the sake of simplicity, we will use the former form in the examples below.

 Suppose, for example, we start with the non-shared intermediary protocol above.
-We can make any given message a member of interaction by including the interaction's ISAID.
+We can make any given message a member of an interaction by including the interaction's iSAID.
 In the example below, it's *iAB<sub>0</sub>*.

 *|src ip A<sub>2</sub>, dst ip C<sub>0</sub>|<[src A<sub>2</sub>, dst C<sub>0</sub>, {src A<sub>2</sub>, dst D<sub>2</sub>, dst D<sub>0</sub>, <[src A<sub>1</sub>, dst B<sub>1</sub>, i<sup>0</sup>AB, {src A<sub>1</sub>, data}B<sub>1</sub>]>A<sub>1</sub>}C<sub>0</sub>]>A<sub>2</sub>*

 In the example above, *i<sup>0</sup>AB* appears as plaintext at the same level as the AIDs *src A<sub>1</sub>*, and *dst B<sub>1</sub>*.
 All three of these are confidential with respect to the hop-wise communication contexts.
 No 3rd party can correlate the messages in the interaction.

 Recall that the intermediaries are trusted 2nd parties.
 As trusted 2nd parties, the intermediaries can correlate the end-wise routing AIDs *src A<sub>1</sub>*, and *dst B<sub>1</sub>*.
-But now, given the presence of ISAIDS, they can also correlate subsets of those end-wise routed messages at the AID level as belonging to distinct interactions.
+But now, given the presence of iSAIDS, they can also correlate subsets of those end-wise routed messages at the AID level as belonging to distinct interactions.
 In some applications, *A* and *B* may wish to make the interactions private with respect to the intermediaries.
-They can do this by putting the ISAIDs inside the confidential content of the end-wise context messages as follows:
+They can do this by putting the iSAIDs inside the confidential content of the end-wise context messages as follows:

 *|src ip A<sub>2</sub>, dst ip C<sub>0</sub>|<[src A<sub>2</sub>, dst C<sub>0</sub>, {src A<sub>2</sub>, dst D<sub>2</sub>, dst D<sub>0</sub>, <[src A<sub>1</sub>, dst B<sub>1</sub>,  {src A<sub>1</sub>, i<sup>0</sup>AB, data}B<sub>1</sub>]>A<sub>1</sub>}C<sub>0</sub>]>A<sub>2</sub>*